Long Sutton, Lincolnshire: Facilities and landmarks

 Long Sutton County Primary School is in Dick Turpin Way in the centre of Long Sutton.
 It has about 400 pupils.
 University Academy Long Sutton is the local co-educational secondary modern school.

 St Mary's Church has a 13th-century lead-covered timber spire similar in design to Chesterfield Parish Church's twisted spire, but Long Sutton's is straight.
 The church is a Grade I listed building.
 The spire is 149 ft high.

 Within the church is a memorial inscribed "Alas!
 Poor Bailey" to a local surgeon, John Bailey, who was killed by robbers while returning from a visit to a patient in Tydd St Mary just after midnight on 22 April 1795.
 His murderers were not caught.

 Town public houses are the Olde Ship Inn in London Road, the Crown and Woolpack in High Street, and the Corn Exchange and the Granary in Market Street.

 Sport

 The town's Long Sutton Athletic F.C. plays in the Peterborough and District Football League.
 It previously played in the Eastern Counties Football League.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter, BBC East Midlands and ITV Central can also be received from the Waltham TV transmitter.

+The town is covered by both BBC Radio Lincolnshire and BBC Radio Cambridgeshire.
+The area is one of the few in Lincolnshire to be covered by a local DAB multiplex, NOW Peterborough.

+Local newspapers are Spalding Today and Spalding Voice.